lecaillon/Evolve.Doc/content/getting-started/_index.md

 ##### .NET Core project

-To configure Evolve in a .NET Core project, add a new `evolve.json` file at the root of your project with at least those variables:
+To use Evolve in a .NET Core project, add a new `evolve.json` file at the root of your project with the following minimum configuration:

 ```json
 {